Miami Domestic Violence Attorney

 What should I do if I don’t want to press charges?

 However, the reality is that only the State can drop the charges or press charges.
-The person alleging that they were the victim of domestic violence is a witness and the state can subpoena them, against their will, to testify against their spouse, signification other or relative.
+The person alleging that they were the victim of domestic violence is a witness.
+The state can subpoena them, against their will, to testify against their spouse, signification other or relative.

 The best course of action is to speak with an attorney.
 Any witness has the ability to contact the attorney for the accused or consult with their own attorney.
 That is especially true for victims of alleged domestic violence crimes.